-The black bishop has landed on b4 where it is attacking the white queen and c3 and x-raying the white king on el behind it.
+The black bishop has landed on b4 where it is attacking the white queen on c3 and x-raying the white king on el behind it.
 Here, if white were to try to move the queen out of danger to the b3 or d3 squares for example, this would place the white king in check. the black knight on d4 as this would This would be an illegal move as a king can never be placed in check.
-In the position above, as in the game, the white queen can simply capture the bishop as no black pawn or piece is defending it.
+In the position above, as in the game, the white queen can simply capture the capture the bishop, however, and bishop as no black pawn or piece is defending it.
 Let's consider the above position, with one major difference...